adi518/vue-breakpoint/README.md

 Since this is a hack, it is likely not to be extended into a fully supported feature.
 Feel free to contribute back though.

 ## Browser Support
 This component relies on [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API (IE 10+).
-For older browsers and IE, you will need a [polyfill](https://github.com/weblinc/media-match).
+For older browsers and IE, you will need a polyfill.
+There's [@paulirish](https://github.com/paulirish/matchMedia.js/) and [@weblinc](https://github.com/weblinc/media-match).
+Weblinc's seems more maintained.

 ## Related Links
 * [dpi.lv](http://dpi.lv/)